 Beazer Homes (BZH) Gains But Lags Market: What You Should Know

-Heading into today, shares of the homebuilder had lost 3.37% over the past month, outpacing the Construction sector's loss of 3.63% and the S&P 500's loss of 4.46% in that time.
+Heading into today, shares of the homebuilder had gained 1.61% over the past month, outpacing the Construction sector's gain of 1.33% and lagging the S&P 500's gain of 2.65% in that time.

-Beazer Homes will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Beazer Homes as it approaches its next earnings report date.
 The company is expected to report EPS of $1.04, up 28.4% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $487.95 million, down 11.26% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.46 per share and revenue of $2.25 billion, which would represent changes of +34.81% and +5.13%, respectively, from the prior year.
+BZH's full-year Zacks Consensus Estimates are calling for earnings of $5.46 per share and revenue of $2.25 billion.
+These results would represent year-over-year changes of +34.81% and +5.13%, respectively.

-Any recent changes to analyst estimates for Beazer Homes should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Beazer Homes.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Beazer Homes is currently a Zacks Rank #3 (Hold).
+Beazer Homes is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Beazer Homes currently has a Forward P/E ratio of 2.99.
-For comparison, its industry has an average Forward P/E of 4.23, which means Beazer Homes is trading at a discount to the group.
+Investors should also note Beazer Homes's current valuation metrics, including its Forward P/E ratio of 3.01.
+This valuation marks a discount compared to its industry's average Forward P/E of 4.29.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.